Cultural Geography (BA)

 - The content varies significantly from what is taught in geography at school.
 In light of this, you should not assume that you will find it easy if you did well in geography at school, although it is of course a good sign if you enjoyed studying the subject previously.

 *These courses are scheduled in such a way that the subjects can usually be combined without overlapping.

 Can be combined after consulting a study advisor*

-Archaeological Sciences (BA), Book Studies (BA), French Studies (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Computational Linguistics (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Scandinavian Studies (BA), Sociology (BA), Theatre and Media Studies (BA)
+Archaeological Sciences (BA), Book Studies (BA), Computational Linguistics (BA), Digital Humanities and Social Sciences (BA), French Studies (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Scandinavian Studies (BA), Sociology (BA), Theatre and Media Studies (BA)